Aleppo was never meant to fall.

 Russian jets only started pounding targets in the city — many of them characteristically civilian, including a Franciscan Italian church — within the last 48 hours.
 Idlib has been under constant Russian bombardment for years and that hasn’t changed.
 Otherwise, the cavalry isn’t coming; it’s retrenching.

-Ukraine’s military intelligence service, HUR, stated that Russian military officers and diplomats are leaving Damascus in a hurry.
-Other assets are abandoning forward operating bases and relocating to the Russian naval base in Tartus or the airbase in Latakia.
-Rebels captured an as-yet-unknown amount of Russian materiel from Khan Sheikhun, north of Hama, and one of Russia’s aerial sorties, waged on Dec.
+Ukraine’s military intelligence service, the HUR, stated that Russian military officers and diplomats are leaving Damascus in a hurry.
+Other assets are said to be abandoning forward operating bases and relocating to the Russian air base in Latakia.
+Rebels captured an as-yet-unknown amount of Russian materiel from Khan Sheikhun, north of Hama.
+According to the HUR, one of Russia’s aerial sorties, waged on Dec.
 1, was undertaken to destroy its abandoned kit.
 Among the professional scalps of this humiliation are Gen. Sergei Kisel, the commander of Russian forces in Syria, who was just dismissed by the Kremlin.
 Col. Vadim Baikulov, commander of a unit of Russian special forces in Syria, has been recalled to Moscow to account for the losses in manpower and military equipment in Aleppo.

 One theory to explain Russia’s sluggish intervention is that Moscow may have shrugged off a limited rebel offensive as a way to force Assad into dealing with Turkey in earnest and making the sort of concessions and reforms needed as a prerequisite for Western sanctions relief.
 Putin and Erdogan are great power rivals, but their relationship is built around a common disdain for the U.S. and the West, and a mutual respect that only seems to increase the more one gets the better of the other.